-• Range of merchandise via expectation

-- Appropriateness to the activity/centre & quality of the offering.
-Visitors surveyed tell us that souvenirs and items linked to the activity/experience are a key focus of what they are looking for. - Quality & Condition of displays and sales materials used. - Consideration given to placement of products to ensure all visitors can browse. - Eye catching presentation to draw visitors in.
+- Range of merchandise via expectation - Appropriateness to the experience & quality of the offering.
+Visitors surveyed tell us that souvenirs and items linked to the attraction are a key focus of what they are looking for. - Quality & Condition of displays and sales materials used. - Consideration given to placement of products to ensure all visitors can browse. - Eye catching presentation to draw visitors in